theman-oj10/CareerSync/docs/UserGuide.md

 7. `CONTACT_NAME` - The name of the contact person.
 8. `CONTACT_EMAIL` - The email of the contact person.
 9. `CONTACT_NUMBER` - The phone number of the contact person.
+10. `TASK` - The description of the task.
+11. `DEADLINE` - The deadline of the task.

 [Go to Table of Contents](#table-of-contents)